GLINDA, the Good Witch of the North: Are you a good witch, or a bad witch?

 The Bad Witches

 These would be your Wicked Witch of the West types.
-They’re so scared about losing any bit of their powers that they are completely threatened by a young woman with a shiny pair of shoes who appears on the scene.
+They’re so scared about losing any bit of their powers that they’re completely threatened by a young woman with a shiny pair of shoes.

 Crowley says that women at a certain level need to realize that they really can’t be threatened.
 She points out that Hillary Clinton probably doesn’t worry about young women stealing the spotlight from her.
 How could they?
 She’s Hillary Clinton!

 Elster says the Bad Witch/Good Witch theory very much exists in the workplace.
 The bad witches are “the meanest of the mean.
-They are basically so narcissistic that they want every woman gone.
+They’re basically so narcissistic that they want every woman gone.
 Every woman is a threat.
-There is no reasoning with them,” she says.
-She notes that these women should beware of houses falling from the sky.
-“It will come back to haunt them.”
+There’s no reasoning with them,” she says.

-Crowley adds, “What they are missing is the basic ingredient of empathy, that basis of reality.
+Crowley adds, “What they’re missing is the basic ingredient of empathy, that basis of reality.
 They can’t imagine another woman’s reality.
 They take an adversarial approach to other women.
 The default setting is that they don’t have enough.
-They dont have enough power and never enough respect because they are starting from an empty place.”
+They don’t have enough power and never enough respect because they’re starting from an empty place.”

 The Good Witches

 Glinda acts as a guide—not a BFF—to Dorothy, and that’s okay.
-She has her network of the Scarecrow and Tin Man and Lion for support.
+She has her network (Scarecrow and Tin Man and Lion) for support.

-This makes me of something Kelly Cutrone said during her Office Hours with Levo:
+This makes me think of something Kelly Cutrone said during her Office Hours with Levo:

 Basically, you can still be a good boss even if you aren’t your employees’ best friend.
-Cutrone is a good boss because, though she may be really tough on people, she tells them she knows they are smart and that is why she is pushing them so hard.
+Cutrone is a good boss because, though she may be really tough on people, she tells them she knows they’re smart and that’s why she’s pushing them so hard.
 She has high expectations for them.

 “We expect that [kind of leadership] in a man, a parent, and a good teacher.
-With our boss, that is really a form of flattery if they do that.
-If your boss is pushing you, that means she believes in you,” says Crowley.
+With our boss, that’s really a form of flattery if they do that.
+If your boss is pushing you, that means she believes in you,” Crowley says.
 “The difference between a Good Witch and a Bad Witch is that a Good Witch knows how to be tough in a way that no one feels threatened.”